 - when you or your carer needs a break (respite care).

-If you find you need ongoing help with day-to-day tasks or health care, a residential aged care home lets you live in a supported environment where help is available 24 hours a day.
+If you find you need ongoing help with day-to-day tasks or health care, an aged care home lets you live in a supported environment where help is available 24 hours a day.

 You may be eligible for Australian Government funded aged care services if you’re an older person (usually 65+ or 50+ for Aboriginal and Torres Strait Islander people) finding it harder to do the things you used to do.

 You will need to have a face-to-face assessment of your care needs to find out if you are eligible.

 Everyone who has an assessment through My Aged Care and is found to need services, is eligible to access services that: